fern-api/fern/docs/faq.md

 - **Protocol agnostic**: Fern let's you define RESTful services alongside WebSocket subscriptions.

-- **Managed code generation**: Fern runs code generators remotely and manages publishing packages to registries (e.g., npm, maven, pypi).
+- **Ease of use**: Fern runs code generators remotely and manages publishing packages to registries (e.g., npm, maven, pypi).
 You get a dependency that you can start using right away.

 ## 2. How does remote code generation work?